twjsanderson/lazy-matrix/README.md

 ```

 ### **.find(**``value: number | float | bigInt``**)** => ``string | null``
-- Returns the key of the given value if present in the matrix, else null
+- Returns the key of the given value if present in the matrix, else return null

 ```javascript
 const m = Matrix(34, 34);